British TV personality Cilla Black dies aged 72

-LONDON British television personality and singer Cilla Black, whose instantly recognisable Liverpool 'scouse' accent won over generations of music fans and television viewers, died in Spain aged 72, Spanish police said on Sunday.
+LONDON British television personality and singer Cilla Black, whose instantly recognizable Liverpool 'scouse' accent won over generations of music fans and television viewers, died in Spain aged 72, Spanish police said on Sunday.

 Police in Malaga said Priscilla White, her real name, had died in Estapona in the Costa del Sol region.
 The death was discovered overnight and appeared to be due to natural causes, but this had not yet been confirmed by tests, police said.